 The purpose of the About Page is to introduce people to your business.

-For Neil, that looks like kicking ass with international brands, sharing the results, and giving away free resources.
+For Neil Patel, that looks like kicking ass with international brands, sharing the results, and giving away free resources.

 For Buffer, that looks like open salaries and very personal, very transparent blog posts from its founders.

 Did you like what you read here?
-Gained some insight?
+Gain some insight?
 Tweet and post this to your peeps to share the wealth.